tonghoon/kube-arbitrator/contrib/DLaaS/deployment/deployment.md

 kubectl get xqueuejobs
 ```

-Use the [tutorial](../doc/usage/tutorial.md) to deploy an `xqueuejob`.
+Since no `xqueuejobs` have been deploy yet to your cluster you should receive a message indicating `No resources found.` for `xqueuejobs` but your cluster now has `xqueuejobs` enabled.
+Use the [tutorial](../doc/usage/tutorial.md) to deploy an example `xqueuejob`.

-### 4. Remove the Extended QueueJob Controller from your cluster.
+### 6. Remove the Extended QueueJob Controller from your cluster.

-List the deployed Helm charts and identify the name of the installation.
+List the deployed Helm charts and identify the name of the Extended QueueJob Controller installation.
 ```bash
 helm list
 ```